solzilberman/tao-llm/README.md

 # TAO LLM
 Minimal implementation of thought-act-observe design pattern for LLMs.
 This is inspired by Langchain's `AgentExecutor` module.
-This is a toy demo to see how these design patters work.
+This is a toy demo to see how these design patterns work.

 # Demo
 Suprisingly decent results: